joyhuan/Networks/PowerCert.md

 - Router
   - Business router vs Small office/home office router
   - A router is waht routes or passes your internet connection to all of you devices
+  - Cable Modem (cable televation eg. comcast)
+  - DSL Modem (phone line eg. AT&T)

+- A modem/router device would have a modem with a built-in wireless router, in one device

 ## RAM
 Random Access Memory